 Travel along the Georgia coast to Jekyll Island, one of 12 barrier islands, that served as a winter retreat for America’s prominent families of the early 1920s - including the Rockefellers and Macys.
 See the gracious historic district, stopping to explore huge “summer cottages” of America’s “Gilded Era.”
-Afterwards, sit down to a lunch at the picturesque Jekyll Island Club.
+Afterwards, sit down for a delightful lunch.
 The Island is also home to the Georgia Sea Turtle Center, a hospital and rehabilitation center for the island’s many species of turtles.
 Enjoy the center’s interactive exhibits and venture into the hospital to chat with experts and visit its “patients”.
 B, L

 DAY 5—ST. SIMONS ISLAND/SHRIMP BOAT

 The largest of The Golden Isles, St. Simons Island continues to reveal the remarkable beauty and fascinating history of what 16th century Spanish explorers called San Simeon.
 See St. Simons Lighthouse & Museum; Fort Frederica National Monument, preserving remnants of the British defense against Spain; and Christ Church, in continuous use since 1736.
 This afternoon, learn all about shrimpin’ on our sightseeing cruise aboard the Lady Jane.
 B, L

 DAY 6—GULLAH CULTURE

 Gullah is a colorful mix of languages, traditions and foods from West African, Creole, Brazilian, and Jamaican heritage.
 Today, hear about the Gullah’s culture and their fascinating stories of survival, as we head back into Charleston for the next two nights to explore this amazing coastal town.
 B, L